juampi92/auto-updater/README.md

 ## Config
  * `pathToJson: ''` from repo main folder to package.json (only subfolders.
 Can't go backwards)
  * `autoupdate: false` if true, all stages run one after the other.
 Else, you need to force the stages with the force methods
- * `checkgit: true` Checks if the .git folder exists, so its a dev and doesnt download the proyect.
+ * `checkgit: true` Checks if the .git folder exists, so its a dev and doesnt download the project.
  * `jsonhost: 'raw.githubusercontent.com'` URL of raw remote package.json
  * `contenthost: 'codeload.github.com'` URL of full remote zip
  * `progressDebounce: 0` Debounces the 'download.progress' event (0 = disabled)